-- How companies create, capture and renew competitive advantage in the marketplace - The impact of industry structure on markets and competition - Sources of value in product/service offerings and how they evolve over time - The role of technology, operations and distribution in delivering value - How to develop and sustain brand equity - Competitive dynamics, and effective responses to preempt, deter or effectively counter competitive moves - How to develop products and services that break away from competition - Essential elements of successful business models how to make money! - Leadership requirements for sustained, profitable growth

-While the course will build on a theoretical foundation, it is designed to be practical, hands-on, and applied, giving students the opportunity to analyze, plan and execute business strategies drawing on examples from firms in a variety of industries.
+- How companies create, capture and renew competitive advantage in the marketplace - The impact of industry structure on markets and competition - Sources of value in product/service offerings and how they evolve over time - The role of technology, operations and distribution in delivering value - How to develop and sustain brand equity - Competitive dynamics, and effective responses to preempt, deter or effectively counter competitive moves - How to develop products and services that break away from competition - Essential elements of successful business models how to make money! - Leadership requirements for sustained, profitable growth applied, giving students the opportunity to analyze, plan and execute business strategies drawing on examples from firms in a variety of industries.
 Students will gain a deep and practical understanding of business strategy from three mutually reinforcing approaches in the classroom: